 "This award recognizes a BC or Yukon Co-op student who demonstrates an outstanding level of achievement in their Co-op position and in their academic studies, and also makes significant contributions to co-operative education and in their volunteer activities at school and in the community.

 The Awards Committee was extremely impressed with all of your achievements during your work term with the BC Cancer Agency’s Deeley Research Centre; your strong academic record through your Bachelor of Science degree program; your publishing and research accomplishments; as well as your dedication to supporting your peers through mentoring and student leadership activities at the University of Victoria."

 Jenna Ries (biochemistry) is the 2012 Co-op Student of the Year for Optional and Professional Programs.
 She has completed work terms with the National Research Council of Canada and the BC Cancer Agency Deeley Research Centre, where she co-authored two papers in the peer-reviewed scientific journals Autophagy (Landes Bioscience) and The Journal of Pathology (Wiley Publishing).
 "Jenna's work made it possible for us to publish our findings in a short period of time, which undoubtedly helped to raise the profile of our research both regionally and internationally," says supervisor Dr. Julian J. Lum of the BC Cancer Agency.
 "I would rank her performance, productivity and contribution in the top 5% of all students at her career stage."

-Congratulations to David Dilworth, winner of the 2011/12 Department of Biochemistry and Microbiology Graduate Teaching Award.
+Congratulations to David Dilworth, recipient of the BCMB Graduate Teaching Award 2012.
 David was presented with the award by Dr. Robert Burke, Chair of the department.